 The Healthy Homes Assessment will be completed free of charge.
-Often, work can be completed by our Handyperson Service and people with Dementia and their Carers would be eligible to access the Integrated Home Improvement Service scheme, which means they would only pay the costs of any materials required to complete the work.
+Often, work can be completed by our Handyperson Service.
 If larger adaptations are required, we will always discuss costs with you in advance and provide a written quotation, which is subject to a 14 day cooling off period on acceptance.

 Mrs N is 91 and lives alone.
 She has Alzheimer’s Disease.
 Her daughter contacted us for advice because Mrs N kept locking the door and leaving the keys in the lock, meaning that carers and family couldn’t get into the house when they needed to.
 It was causing lots of problems and delays to care and Mrs N’s daughter was worried about her mum’s ability to stay at home.
 We organised for a Healthy Home Assessment and one of the actions identified and completed was changing the lock on the front door to include an internal thumb lock.
 Now Mrs N can lock the door, but can’t leave the keys in the lock.
 Carers and family can gain access when they need to.
 Mrs N’s daughter says our support has enabled her Mum to stay at home for longer, which is where she wants to be.[/vc_column_text][/vc_column][/vc_row]